nf-cmgg/germline/docs/usage.md

 ## Samplesheet input

 You will need to create a samplesheet with information with the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
-It can be either a CSV, TSV or YAML file.
+It can be either a CSV, TSV, JSON or YAML file.

 ```bash
 --input '[path to samplesheet file]'